Conducting Successful Job Interviews:

 jobs reward a high drive and interest in economic gain, and studies tell us that 72% of all top sales people are driven by economic gain.

-Three interview questions you should ask all sales candidates, to
+3 interview questions you should ask all SALES candidates, to

 measure their how strong their own economic interest drive really is,